 A few days ago the DS1621xs+ NAS on which mariushosting is hosted received an important hardware upgrade and went from 8GB to 32GB of RAM.
-The RAM modules currently installed in the DS1621xs+ are the original Synology D4ECSO-2666-16G.
+The RAM modules currently installed in the DS1621xs+ are two original Synology D4ECSO-2666-16G.

 This upgrade is extremely important because it will allow me to be able to test more complex Docker images that consume a lot of RAM and, at the same time, host the mariushosting website without having to worry about the lack of memory.
 System memory provides a small but extremely fast, temporary storage to buffer incoming and outgoing data to improve performance on your Synology NAS.